 Clothes.
 We like clothes.
 Are you normally a jeans person?
 You can be a jeans person at RCC.
 Do you like to wear three-piece suits?
 You're snazzy and we could use more dapper gentlemen wearing three-piece suits.
 Our pastor normally preaches in jeans and a nice shirt.

 Do your best to dress modestly—but the clothes you have are the clothes you have, and more important to us than what you wear is you being here to be told how much Jesus loves you.

 Kids have souls, too.
 We really believe that!
 While we believe that no sermon or person can save a person into Heaven, we do know that God graciously lets us "gather kindling" around our children so that when the Holy Spirit shows up, the groundwork is laid for them to believe in Jesus.
 So, every week, our kids are taught just like the adults are: we teach them about Jesus, from the Bible.

 Upon arrival, you are encouraged to check your children into RCC Kids (our children's ministry).
 They're taught and cared for by qualified, trained teachers.
-Each of our teachers and helpers has submitted to a background check.
+Our teachers and helpers have submitted to a background check.
 We use a special system for security to make sure only the correct parents/legal guardians can check a child out.
 After the sermon, children ages 4 and up reunite with parents in the sanctuary to sing songs to Jesus with the congregation.

 What if I'm not used to going to church—this might be awkward.

 God told us to start a church in this area so that people who don't belong to him would get to.
 Everyone starts from someplace—whether you have a rocky and painful history with church, or you've never set foot in a church in your life, we want you to know that RCC is a safe place.
 Essentially, this is a church where it's okay to not be okay.
 You don't have to know any secret handshakes or passwords.
 Come in, let us share with you, and God will take care of the rest.